tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/050_sql_crdt/README.md

 [[Pasted image 20230315093816.png]]

 You may see the newly added "Task"and "Admin" page.
-Most of our features would be in the Task page.
-But what is the "Admin" page?
+Most of our features would be in the Task page, but what's the "Admin" page?

-Actually there shouldn't be an Admin page in any real product.
-We have this Admin page simply because we're running a local development environment called Dev-Runner.
+Actually there shouldn't be this type of Admin page in a real TApp We have this Admin page simply because we're running a local development environment called Dev-Runner.
 We want to use the two buttons "Init AppToken" and "Init TApp db" to simulate the Deploy and Init TApp steps in the real Developer Portal.
 The Dev-Runner is a simplified version of the TEA-Runtime.
-There's no Developer Portal built-in, but we still need to initialize the TApp token and TApp database before your TApp can be used.
+There's no Developer Portal built-in, but we still need to initialize the TApp token and TApp database before a TApp can be used.

-So please always click those two buttons in the Admin page when:
+So please always click those two buttons in the Admin page whenever:

-- The first time you run this TApp in Dev-Runner.
+- It's the first time you're running this TApp in Dev-Runner.
 Or,
 - Everytime after you've deleted the `.tokenstate` local state persistent storage.

-You'll need to delete the `.tokenstate` everytime if you modify your code related to any state or SQL database.
-Consider it as a "purge" operation.
-After such a purge, your whole state and SQL would be **brand new**.
+You'll need to delete the `.tokenstate` everytime you modify your code that's related to any state or SQL database.
+Consider it a "purge" operation.
+After such a purge, your whole state and SQL databse would be **brand new**.
 That's why you'll need to initialize it before using your TApp.
 In the real production environment, there won't be such a "refresh".
-It'll only be initialized once at the Grand Opening.
+It'll only be initialized once at your TApp initial deploy.

 You'll only need to run those two initialization tasks once.
 If you click it the second time, you'll be prompted with an error but it won't cause any damage at all.
-So if you're not sure if you've initialized it or not, feel free to click them again, and expect to have some error as a warning.
+So if you're not sure if you've initialized it or not, feel free to click them again, and take any generated errors as a harmless sign you've already completed these steps.

 ## Run the "sql" branch

 But before we try the latest features, let's test the existing features from the previous "master " and "login" steps, making sure they're still running without any breaking changes.

-Say-hello still works:
+"Hello world" still works:

 ![[Pasted image 20230315093943.png]]